ahwkim/bewd_homework/07-sinatra/README.md

 1. The `link` inside the 2nd Hot story
 2. The `size` of the last responsive image in the 6th New story
 3. The number of `twitter` shares for the 1st story in Hot
-4. The `excerpt` from the 8th story in Rising
+4. The `channel` from the 8th story in Rising

 ###Exercise - Mashable Headlines